 Monitor query execution

-All queries executed on SQL Data Warehouse are logged to sys.dm_pdw_exec_requests.
+All queries executed on SQL pool are logged to sys.dm_pdw_exec_requests.
 This DMV contains the last 10,000 queries executed.
 The request_id uniquely identifies each query and is the primary key for this DMV.
 The request_id is assigned sequentially for each new query and is prefixed with QID, which stands for query ID.
 Querying this DMV for a given session_id shows all queries for a given logon.

 Stored procedures use multiple Request IDs.
 Request IDs are assigned in sequential order.